THU-EarthInformationScienceLab/CAFE2_PORTAL/README.md

 - Choose a set of data and specify start/end year and the ncl functions you want to use.
 - Spatial Ranger specification: South/North from -90 to 90, and West/East from 0 to 360.
 - Submit task and view status/result in the redirected window, you can also download the result after task finished.

+#### 9. Some problems you may encounter
+- CentOS, 403 forbidden, Permission denied: access to / denied check access permission in /etc/httpd/conf/httpd.conf, and check if the /, root directory have +x privileges.